Svetasv logo

 God had scattered the Israelites to nations around the world as punishment for their unfaithfulness (Leviticus 26:33).
 But now, at God's signal, the Israelites will remember their God and come out of these nations ("Egypt/Assyria" represent the whole world), and they will gather in the New Israel (see also Micah 2:12).
 Israel will once again grow rapidly as it did in its infancy ("grow as they once grew") (Exodus 1:7).

 Who are "Egypt" and "Assyria" in this Period?
 Assyria (the first "king" of Rev 17:10) was, at one time, the nation from which Satan ruled the earth.
 So in this Period, Assyria represents "Babylon's" Beast empire (Rev 13), which controls the world for Satan (see appendix in [3]).
 Egypt, in prophecy, represents the Western Empire, primarily the USA and Europe (the 6th "king" of Rev 17:10, see also our parse of Isaiah 18 [5]).
-Since "Egypt" makes up a significant portion of "Assyria", they are used synonymously here.
-And because "Assyria/Egypt" control the world, they represent the whole world.
+Since "Egypt" makes up a significant portion of "Assyria", the two names are used synonymously here.
+And because "Assyria/Egypt" controls the world, it represents the whole world.

 Chapter 10 10b I will bring them to Gilead and Lebanon, for there will not be room enough for them.

-There will not be enough room in the New Israel for all the Israelites who gather from around the world, so the land will have to expand into surrounding nations (see also Isaiah 49:20).
-"Gilead" and "Lebanon" - Israel's neighbours at the time of the prophecy - represent the neighbouring regions of the New Israel.
+There will not be enough room in the New Israel for all the Israelites who gather from around the world, so the land will have to expand into other nations (see also Isaiah 49:20).
+"Gilead" and "Lebanon" - Israel's neighbours at the time of the prophecy - represent regions outside the New Israel.

-Since the Western Empire makes up a large part of the Beast Empire, "Assyria" and "Egypt" are used synonymously here.
+The worldwide reign of the Beast Empire ("Assyria"/"Egypt") will be brought to a close, so ending Satan's reign on earth.
+The world will be controlled by Christ through the New Israel during the Millennial Reign.
+Since the Western Empire ("Egypt") makes up a large part of the Beast Empire, "Assyria" and "Egypt" are used synonymously here.

 Chapter 10 12 I will strengthen them in the Lord and they will walk in his name,” declares the Lord.

-The Israelites will be strengthened in their faith in God, and all their dealings will be in God's name.
+The Israelites will be strengthened by their God, and all their dealings will be in the power of God's name.

 5.2 From Christ's mission (26-30AD) to the Destruction of Jerusalem in 70AD (26AD–70AD) (Ch 9 Vs 9, Ch 10 Vs 1-5a, Ch 11 Vs 4-17)